Back when I worked in the corporate world, I used to get called naive at least once a week.

-Smack in the middle of an ugly international financial crisis, I “took the risk” of going without guaranteed income.
+Smack in the middle of an ugly international financial crisis, I “took the risk” of going without guaranteed income and making a living online.
 I tied my financial fortunes to my own efforts, rather than to the wisdom of senior executives and a prestigious board of directors.

 (The real risk, of course, was that I’d be thrown in jail for multiple homicide.
 In comparison to that, self-employment looked like the safest bet.)

 It’s worked out pretty well so far.
-But it seems that every year offers new opportunities to work on bigger things.
+But it seems that every year offers new possibilities for relationship building and opportunities to work on bigger things.
 And from time to time, I find it useful to revisit some of my naive ideas from my corporate days.